Holography of New Conformal Higher Spin Gravities in 3d: New Conformal higher-spin Theories

-The latter can be also understood as boundary values for the real partially massless fields in dimension higher AdS space.
-This kind of fields are going to appear as a result of gauging the higher spin algebras constructed below.
-We are going to need a higher spin extension of $so(3,2)$, i.e. algebras that have $so(3,2)$ as a subalgebra and also contain various other nontrivial representations of $so(3,2)$.
+Conformal partially-massless fields have been first introduced in \cite{Bekaert:2013zya} where they have been referred to as ``higher-depth Fradkin-Tseytlin fields".
+The latter can also be understood as boundary values for the real partially massless fields in higher-dimensional AdS space.
+These kinds of fields are going to appear as a result of gauging the higher-spin algebras constructed below.
+We are going to need a higher-spin extension of $so(3,2)$, i.e. algebras that have $so(3,2)$ as a subalgebra and also contain various other nontrivial representations of $so(3,2)$.

-The theory has so far been studied from the perspective of non-relativistic and ultra-relativistic limit in which the authors considered the spectra of the theory and their comparison with the known Galilean and Carroll theories in three dimensions \cite{Lovrekovic:2021dvi,Lovrekovic:2022lwv}.
-The work on Carroll limit also considers holographic aspect of the theory and specific metric solutions which indicate non-vanishing entropy.
-With this work being developed in parallel the charges and asymptotic structure for specific similar cases can be read out.